-Environmental Geosciences Emphasis: a broader study of environmental geology and environmental science, includes upper-division electives in both geology and a chosen co-disciplinary area, plus a summer four-week environmental field methods course at NIU and Illinois State University.
+Environmental Geosciences Emphasis: a broader study of environmental geology and environmental science, includes upper-division electives in both geology and a chosen co-disciplinary area, plus a summer four-week environmental field methods course based at NIU and our environmental field site in Ogle County.

 Earth Science Education Emphasis: Satisfies Illinois state requirements for teacher certification at middle to high school level.
+Includes geology core and electives, allied sciences, and pedagogical courses.
 For curricular details, please visit our website at www.niu.edu/geology and select Teacher Certification.
 Math and chemistry are prerequisites and must be taken before entering NIU.
 The emphasis and initial teacher certification for teaching grades 6-12 are difficult to complete within the 2+2 time frame; interested students should contact the emphasis adviser/certification coordinator as soon as possible.

 Because geology is an integrative science that encompasses the biological, chemical, and physical aspects of the earth, geoscientists need a broad preparation in basis science and mathematics.
 To meet the degree requirements and graduate on a timely schedule, students should take some prerequisite courses at their community college.
 You can learn how community college courses transfer into NIU courses in the Articulation Handbook available at community college counseling offices and on the NIU website at www.niu.edu/admissions/transfer/transfercenter/handbook/tables.shtml